 What does the frequently cited “60% relative reduction” in HIV infections actually mean?
 Across all three female-to-male trials, of the 5,411 men subjected to male circumcision, 64 (1.18%) became HIV-positive.
 Among the 5,497 controls, 137 (2.49%) became HIV-positive, so the absolute decrease in HIV infection was only 1.31%.

-That’s right: 60% is the relative reduction in infection rates, comparing two vanishingly small percentages: a bit of clever arithmetic that generates a big-seeming number, yet one which–without also reporting the absolute risk reduction alongside–seriously misrepresents the results of the study.
-The absolute decrease in HIV infection between the treatment and control groups in these experiments was a mere 1.31%, which is likely to have no appreciable effect at the demographic level.
+That’s right: 60% is the relative reduction in infection rates, comparing two very small percentages: a bit of arithmetic that generates a big-seeming number, yet one which–without also reporting the absolute risk reduction alongside–arguably misrepresents the results of the study.
+The absolute decrease in HIV infection between the treatment and control groups in these experiments was just 1.31%, which is likely to have no appreciable effect at the demographic level.

 3. Questionable public health recommendations

 So far we have been discussing problems with the experiments themselves—what’s called “internal validity” in technical terms.
-I really want you to read the Boyle and Hill paper here, because they go into painstaking detail about each of a long parade of flaws I can’t hope to cover in one blog post.
-I mean, there are a lot of flaws.
-Please read the paper.
+I really want you to read the Boyle and Hill paper here, because they go into painstaking detail about each of a long parade of issues I can’t hope to cover in one blog post.
 But let’s switch gears now and talk about the flip-side of things, or what’s called “external validity” – that is, problems with taking what you’ve (supposedly) found in a (relatively) controlled setting like an experiment and applying it to the chaotic mess that is the real world.

 4. This is serious business

-The worst part about all of this is not just that the science behind “the circumcision solution” is so shaky, but that the actual implementation of these recommendations—so vociferously pushed-for by the circumcision advocates doing this research — may very well lead to more HIV infections, not less.
+The most troubling part about all of this is not just that the science behind “the circumcision solution” is being promoted with so little caution or debate, but that the actual implementation of these recommendations may very well lead to more HIV infections, not less.
 The big idea here is “risk compensation” – the subject of an interesting paper by Robert Van Howe and Michelle Storms.